RubiconFramework/Rubicon/README.md

 We recommend using an IDE that has intelligent code completion, syntax highlighting, and integrates closely with Godot.
 Some that come to mind are [JetBrains Rider](https://www.jetbrains.com/rider/) and [Visual Studio Code](https://code.visualstudio.com/) with the [C#](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp) and [C# Tools for Godot](https://marketplace.visualstudio.com/items?itemName=neikeq.godot-csharp-vscode) plugins installed.

- [Visual Studio](https://visualstudio.microsoft.com/vs/) is also a good choice too, but that's for Windows only.
+[Visual Studio](https://visualstudio.microsoft.com/vs/) is also a good choice, but that's for Windows only.

 ### Languages